-Canada Green Card is a term that is used figuratively to describe Permanent Residency in Canada.Officially however, a green card is uniquely American and is the popular name for a United States Permanent Resident Card.
-An American green card which, by the way, has not been printed on green paper since 1977, gives its holder permission to live and work in the United States.
+More correctly, however, a Green Card is uniquely American and is the popular name for a United States Permanent Resident Card.
+An American green card (which, incidentally, has not been printed on green paper since 1977) gives its bearer permission to live and work in the United States.

-The difference between United States and Canada Permanent Residency is really about attitudes and conceptions — how residents are viewed by their fellow countrymen.
-More importantly, however, the distinction between having permission and having the right to live in the United States or Canada can shape personal perceptions — how one sees oneself in the mirror — as Permanent Residents contemplate their place in society.
-Canada Permanent Residency is much more than a Canada green card . . . it is a fundamental entitlement.
+The difference between United States and Canada permanent residence is really about attitudes and conceptions — how residents are viewed by their fellow countrymen and women.
+More importantly, however, the distinction between having permission and having the right to live in the United States or Canada can shape personal perceptions — how one sees oneself in the mirror — as permanent residents contemplate their place in society.
+Canada permanent residence is much more than a Canada green card . . . it is a fundamental entitlement.